 At the employee/volunteer's option, attempts will be made to resolve complaints of discriminatory harassment informally, expeditiously and at the closest point of administrative responsibility to the alleged offense.
-Informal complaints of discriminatory harassment of an employee/volunteer may be reported to his/her supervisor, the Affirmative Action Officer, or the executive director of human resources.
+Informal complaints of discriminatory harassment of an employee/volunteer may be reported to the staff members' supervisor, the Affirmative Action officer, or the executive director of human resources.
 The supervisor will be responsible for investigation and resolution of informal complaints.
 The supervisor may seek assistance or guidance from the district's Affirmative Action Officer or executive director of human resources.
-The supervisor must notify the complainant of his/her right to file a formal complaint under this policy.
+The supervisor must provide the complainant with a copy of the district's Board Policy 5160 and this procedure, and notify the complainant of the right to file a formal complaint under that policy and procedure.
 The notice shall be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI of the Civil Rights Act of 1964.